ImgBotApp/InternetNL/detail/web/tls/compression/verdict/good_en.md

-Your web server does not allow for TLS compression.
+Your web server does not support TLS compression.